 src/features/payments/CLAUDE.md

-Each with:
+src/features/blog/CLAUDE.mdEach with:

-So when the agent touches `src/features/blog/`, it also reads local rules and doesn't have to guess.
+draft → published → archived)So when the agent touches src/features/blog/, it also reads local rules and doesn't have to guess.

-**1. Too long**: if your CLAUDE.md is 800 lines, the agent processes it but loses priorities.
-Aim
+1. Too long: if your CLAUDE.md is 800 lines, the agent processes it but loses priorities.
+Aim for 200-400 lines max at the root.

-**2. Contradictory rules**: "always use X" in one place, "avoid X" in another.
-Happens when you edit
+2. Contradictory rules: "always use X" in one place, "avoid X" in another.
+Happens when you edit at different times.
+Review the whole file when adding.

-**3. No "WHY" on weird rules**: if you say "don't use Edge runtime", briefly explain: "Prisma
+3. No "WHY" on weird rules: if you say "don't use Edge runtime", briefly explain: "Prisma doesn't support it."
+Without the reason, the agent may skip the rule when the situation looks different.

-**4. Confusing `README` with `CLAUDE.md`**: README explains what the project is.
+4. Confusing README with CLAUDE.md: README explains what the project is.
 CLAUDE.md explains

 how to work inside it.
 Don't mix them.

-`CLAUDE.md` is the difference between an agent that "helps you type" and an agent that "works in
+CLAUDE.md is the difference between an agent that "helps you type" and an agent that "works in

 your repo as if it had known it for months".

 5 minutes a day writing it saves 30 minutes a day of repeated prompts.
 In a month that's hours.
-In
+In six, a whole feature.

 Subscribe for more tutorials and tips on building products with AI